EJTH/php-shell/readme.md

 Extending
 ==
 PHP-shell has a very simple addon system.
 Take a look at the example addons in the `addons/` folder.
 You basicly just register PHP callables (eg. functions) with the function `registerCommand()` and voila they are listed in the `help` command and are usable through the shell interface.

+It doesn't work
+==
+Well thats unfortunate, maybe take a look at the `phpshell-config.php`.
+If interactive doesnt work try changing mode with `xsetmode shell_exec`